freepentests/gists/DESIGN_PATTERNS.md

 ```

-Right now, the `Logger` class doesn't implement the singleton pattern, but we can change that:
+In the example above, our `Logger` class doesn't implement the singleton pattern, but we can change that:

 ```js
 class Logger {